NuSa-Nutrition-Scan/Food-Classification/README.md

   <li>Demo-deploy-with-gradio</li>
   With the Python script that we use for building the model in Hugging Face, we deploy our Food Classification model with the help of the Gradio library, which can produce a GUI for the use of machine learning models.

+  <li>requirements.txt</li>
+  List of python package that we use to training and deploying our food classification model
 </ol>